gracefulife/clova-developer-guide/en/CIC/References/APIs/Clova.md

 ## DeleteReminder directive {#DeleteReminder}

 Instructs your client to delete reminders.
-When a `DeleteReminder` directive message is returned, have your client provide a proper interface for users so that they can delete reminders.
+When a `DeleteReminder` directive message is returned, have your client provide a proper interface with which users can delete reminders.

 ### Payload field